Student loan Frequently Asked Questions and Answers

 - Credila bank in India provides an international student loan which again asks for a co-signer.

-- If applying for a federal loans, filling out this free application
+- If applying for a federal loans, filling out this free application is must.

 - Federal loans are less expensive then private loans.